Draphtx/foundry-vtt-loadout/README.md

 ## Features
 - When a weapon is added to a player's inventory, a token representing that weapon is automatically slotted into their Loadouts slots (tiles)
+- Slots and scenes for Loadouts are configured using macros and can be weighted for preference and named
+- If no slots are available, the player is given a choice of whether or not to keep the item in their inventory
 - When a player fires a weapon or otherwise changes its equip state or magazine count, these changes are reflected in the linked tokens
 - When a player drags a token into a different space in their Loadout, the represented item's equip state is changed to match
-- If a player deletes a weapon from their inventory, the linked token is deleted from their Loadout.
+- If a player deletes a weapon from their inventory, the linked token is deleted from their Loadout

 ## Basic usage
-_As this is in an alpha stage and many customization elements are still in development, these directions may change quickly._
+_As this is in an alpha stage and many customization elements are still in development, these directions may change quickly.
+Breaking changes may also be introduced that will require the reconfiguration of scenes and tiles._

 1. Create a scene to use for your Loadouts (in the future the module will include a test scene) and populate it with tiles representing the characters' 'slots.'
 2. Use the included macro `setLoadoutsScene` to flag the current scene as a Loadouts scene.